carpentries-incubator/scons-novice/learners/reference.md

 Suppress printing of actions:

 SCons provides several mechanisms to control output.
-The `-Q` flag suppresses printing of all progress messages.
-Task actions may suppress printing commands with a preceding `@` symbol.
+The `-Q` flag suppresses printing of progress messages.
+The `--silent` flag suppresses printing of the command actions.
+Individual task actions may suppress printing commands with a preceding `@` symbol.

 ```python
 target_nodes = Command(